-Pursuant to the requirements for amending the Territorial Sea Plan under ORS 196.471, 31 to carry out the policies of the Oregon Ocean Resources Management Act and 32 consistent with the statewide planning goals, the Land Conservation and Development Commission has designated areas of the territorial sea appropriate for the development 33 of renewable energy facilities.8 Renewable energy facilities development of the state 34 35 lands of the territorial sea lying seaward of Extreme Low Water (which is the seaward 36 boundary of the Ocean Shore State Recreation Area) shall be sited within the areas 37 designated for that use so as to avoid, reduce or mitigate the adverse effects of that development, and to protect: renewable marine resources, biological diversity and b.
+Pursuant to the requirements for amending the Territorial Sea Plan under ORS 196.471, and as consistent with the statewide planning goals, the Land Conservation and Development Commission has identified areas for the development of renewable energy facilities.
+Renewable energy facilities development within the state lands of the territorial sea lying seaward of Extreme Low Water (which is the seaward boundary of the Ocean Shore State Recreation Area) shall be sited within the areas designated for that use so as to avoid, reduce or mitigate the adverse effects of that development, and to protect: renewable marine resources, biological diversity and functional integrity of marine ecosystem, important marine habitat, and areas important to fisheries, as defined in Statewide Planning Goal 19 Ocean Resources. (see appendix or map)

+b.
 In Federal Waters: